Introduction to Kubernetes Service Mesh | Weaveworks

 Because metrics are built into a service mesh, you can take advantage of more advanced load balancing strategies.
 For example, the front-end can be scaled up when it has more traffic and you can also pinpoint other traffic bottlenecks more easily.

-What a service mesh provides?
+What does a Kubernetes service mesh provide?

 Not all of the services meshes out there have all of these capabilities, but in general, these are the features you gain: